panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Next Steps in Signaling (NSIS) {#NSIS}

-The suggested references for NSIS are:
+The suggested references for Next Steps in Signaling (NSIS) are:

 - the concluded working group charter {{NSIS-CHARTER-2001}}
-- RFC 5971 GIST: General Internet Signalling Transport {{RFC5971}}
+- GIST: General Internet Signalling Transport {{RFC5971}}
-- RFC 5973 NAT/Firewall NSIS Signaling Layer Protocol (NSLP) {{RFC5973}}
+- NAT/Firewall NSIS Signaling Layer Protocol (NSLP) {{RFC5973}}
-- RFC 5974 NSIS Signaling Layer Protocol (NSLP) for Quality-of-Service Signaling {{RFC5974}}
+- NSIS Signaling Layer Protocol (NSLP) for Quality-of-Service Signaling {{RFC5974}}
-- RFC 5981 "Authorization for NSIS Signaling Layer Protocols {{RFC5981}}
+- Authorization for NSIS Signaling Layer Protocols {{RFC5981}}

-The Next Steps in Signaling (NSIS) Working Group worked on signaling technologies for network layer resources (e.g., QoS resource reservations, Firewall and NAT traversal).
+The NSIS Working Group worked on signaling techniques for network layer resources (e.g., QoS resource reservations, Firewall and NAT traversal).

 When RSVP {{RFC2205}} was used in deployments, a number of questions came up about its perceived limitations and potential missing features.
 The issues noted in the NSIS Working Group charter {{NSIS-CHARTER-2001}} include interworking between domains with different QoS architectures, mobility and roaming for IP interfaces, and complexity.
 Later, the lack of security in RSVP was also recognized ({{RFC4094}}).